 ICH M9: Harmonization of Biopharmaceutics Classification System (BCS)-Based Biowaivers

-Join us on 3 September for a joint AAPS / IQ Consortium webinar on ICH M9: Harmonization of Biopharmaceutics Classification System (BCS)-Based Biowaivers.
+Joint AAPS / IQ Consortium webinar on ICH M9: Harmonization of Biopharmaceutics Classification System (BCS)-Based Biowaivers

 About this webinar

 In 1995, Dr. Gordon Amidon et al. published a biopharmaceutics classification system (BCS) that utilized a drug’s solubility and permeability to judge the likely impact of in vitro drug product dissolution properties on in vivo absorption and bioavailability.
 In 2000, the FDA issued a guidance for the industry on what was needed to obtain a waiver of a human bioequivalence study (biowaiver) for immediate-release solid oral dosage forms based on the BCS.
 Since then, many global regulatory agencies have adopted guidances on the use of BCS-based biowaivers.
 Unfortunately, there has been a lack of international harmonization and these differences have impacted country-by-country product biowaiver designation even when utilizing the same supportive data.
 In October 2016, the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) began efforts to provide recommendations to harmonize guidances for BCS-based biowaivers, and the updated guidance was recently issued, effective on July 30, 2020.